 Odds of an event happening is defined as the likelihood that an event will occur, expressed as a proportion of the likelihood that the event will not occur.
 Therefore, if A is the probability of subjects affected and B is the probability of subjects not affected, then odds = A /B.

-Therefore, the odds of rolling four on a dice are 1/5 or an implied probability of 20%.
+Therefore, the odds of rolling four on dice are 1/5 or an implied probability of 20%.
 [Note this is not the same as probability which would be 1/6 = 16.66%]

 Odds Ratio (OR) is a measure of association between exposure and an outcome.
 The OR represents the odds that an outcome will occur given a particular exposure, compared to the odds of the outcome occurring in the absence of that exposure.

 Important points about Odds ratio:

 - Calculated in case-control studies as the incidence of outcome is not known

 - OR >1 indicates increased occurrence of an event

 - OR <1 indicates decreased occurrence of an event (protective exposure)

 - Look at CI and P-value for statistical significance of value (Learn more about p values and confidence intervals here)

 - In rare outcomes OR = RR (RR = Relative Risk).
 This applies when the incidence of the disease is < 10%